I am not a native English speaker; this article was translated by AI.

 # Enable zswap shrinker to allow the kernel to balance data more aggressively between the compressed area and physical Swap

-@reboot echo Y > /sys/module/zswap/parameters/shrinker_enabledOther Parameters:
+@reboot echo Y > /sys/module/zswap/parameters/shrinker_enabledOther settings:

 - zswap: Enabled memory compression cache, currently using the lzo algorithm.